 Table 4 reveals surprising results in that it suggests that all races experience financial difficulty when asked the question in 2012 and were statistically different for each of the races when they were compared to the other races respectively.
-However, further review of the Odds Report from Power Stats as shown in Table 5 of the Appendix show that Hispanic students are almost two times more likely than White students to have financial difficulty in the past 12 months as of 2012 and two and a half times more likely than Asian students.
-The Blacks or African Americans answered more affirmative on the financial difficulty question.
-Blacks or African Americans were almost three (2.84) times more likely than Whites and almost four (3.74) times more likely than Asians to have financial difficulties.
+However, further review of reports from Power Stats provided some statistical Odds Ratio Results that show that Hispanic students are almost twice as more likely than White students to have financial difficulty in the past 12 months as of 2012 and two and a half times more likely than Asian students.
+The Blacks or African Americans answered more definitively on the financial difficulty question.
+Blacks or African Americans were almost three (2.84) times more likely than Whites and almost four (3.74) times more likely than Asians.

-Table 6 in the Appendix provides output of the analysis describing 18.4 percent of all respondents indicated that they had Very High stress from education-related debt in 12 months as of the year 2012.
-While 17.9 percent of the Non-Hispanic population indicated that they had Very High stress.
-Table 4 also reveals that 23.3 percent of Hispanic or Latino's were having Very High stress.
+Table 5 in the Appendix provides output of the analysis describing 18.4 percent of all respondents indicated that they had "Very High" stress from education-related debt in 12 months as of the year 2012.
+While 17.9 percent of the Non-Hispanic population indicated that they had "Very High" stress.
+Table 4 also reveals that 23.3 percent of Hispanic or Latino's were having "Very High" stress.
 Further statistical regression analysis was required to see if there were significant differences between races.
 Please refer to Table 5 in the Appendix.
 This observation of high stress encouraged additional statistical testing using Power Stats.

-Table 7 in the Appendix was developed by running a logistic regression using Power Stats and NCES data base.
+Table 6 in the Appendix was developed by running a logistic regression using Power Stats and NCES data base.
 Power Stats provided the estimated full sample regression coefficients including p values for the high stress question.
 At an instant, one concludes that there is no significant difference between Hispanics and other races (p value at 0.480) and no significant difference between Black or African American and the rest of the other races (p. value at 0.688).
 However there appears to be a significant difference between the White students and the other races with a p value of 0.012 as well as Asians and other races with a p value of 0.038.
 All of these were set at a confidence level of 95 percent.
-Further observation of the analysis shows that the data analysis was done at N being at 3,100 per NCES Standards.
+Further observation of the analysis shows that the data analysis was done at "N" being at 3,100 per NCES Standards.
 "The true sample size has been modified to minimize disclosure risk of individual survey responses.
 Because this is not the actual number of cases, caution is advised when using it for statistical purposes."
 (Socha, NCES Power Stats, 2014).

-NULL HYPOTHESIS 1 (H01).
+NULL HYPOTHESIS 1 (Ho1).

-The data ( $p\leq.05$ ) suggests that a statistically significant association exists between student loan debt for Hispanics and Non-Hispanic graduates and financial difficulty after graduation.
+The data ( $p \le .05$ ) suggests that a statistically significant association exists between student loan debt for Hispanics and Non-Hispanic graduates and financial difficulty after graduation.
 Therefore, the researchers rejected the null hypothesis.
 Incurring student loan debt upon graduation indicates a level of higher degree financial difficulty for Hispanic students.
 There was a slightly greater number of Hispanics surveyed versus the Non-Hispanic who indicated financial difficulties within the descriptive analysis.

-NULL HYPOTHESIS 2 (H02).
+NULL HYPOTHESIS 2 (Ho2).

-The data ( $p\leq.05$ ) suggests that a statistically significant association exists between student loan debt for Hispanics and Non-Hispanic graduates and stress from education-related debt in 2012.
+The data ( $p \le .05$ ) suggests that a statistically significant association exists between student loan debt for Hispanics and Non-Hispanic graduates and stress from education-related debt in 2012.
 Therefore, the researchers rejected the null hypothesis.
 Incurring student loan debt upon graduation indicates a level of higher degree stress for Hispanic students.
 There was a slightly greater number of Hispanics versus the Non-Hispanic who indicated Very High stress within the descriptive analysis.